 In 2011 large parts of Christchurch city were tragically flattened by an earthquake.
 In just a few seconds, many people’s lives were

-Luke Bowler, brother to Bink and Reuben Thorne, Canterbury’s son got involved and in late 2014 the first Black & White Coffee Cartel began to build.
+Luke Bowler, brother to Bink and Reuben Thorne, Canterbury’s son of rugby, got involved and in late 2014 the first Black & White Coffee Cartel began to build.
 In February 2015 it opened at 83 Victoria St in the City.

 The store opened loud and proud, immediately becoming iconic & loved by the people of Christchurch.
 It was among the first of the notable new cafes to grace Christchurch, kicking off a new café culture for a new city.
-It was and still is “just for the people that come here”.

 Black & White Coffee Cartel Vision